Queries Concerning Eligibility

-You need to ask the Secretary to the Electors if you are eligible before you apply.
-Since you have had only about four years from your first degree, there is every chance that you will indeed be allowed to compete.
+You need to ask the Secretary to the Electors if you are eligible before or when you apply.
+Since you have had only about four years from your first degree, there is a chance that you will be allowed to compete.

 You are indeed eligible.
 For shortlisting, you must submit a piece in English.
 Although we have no formal word limit for the dissertation, you may find your dissertation is more competitive if you trim it to 100,000 words or fewer.
 If none the less you choose to submit the whole draft, you will need to indicate the 100,000 word section(s) you regard as most important, and your referees may look at only this part of your work.
 You must ask for special permission from the Secretary to the Electors if you want to submit the dissertation in German.
 Since anyone working on the early history of analytic philosophy needs to know German, it is likely that you will be given permission, although the Secretary must also be sure that it will be practicably possible for your work to compete fairly.

 No, you must ask now, before or when you apply, for special permission to submit in a language other than English.
 If you are given the permission, you are still free to submit something in English, of course.

 Queries Concerning the Application Form

 You will be asked to upload the following documents in pdf format:

 - A curriculum vitae, including a list of publications (if any) and a full account of post-school education (with results e.g. class of degree) and employment (excluding vacation jobs).
 The last part of the curriculum vitae must include a statement (in about 1000 words) of your current research and the scope of the dissertation that you intend to submit should you be short-listed.